Reed-CompBio/spras-benchmarking/datasets/egfr/README.md

 The network includes protein-protein interactions from the (unfortunately now defunct) [iRefIndex](http://irefindex.org/) and kinase-substrate interactions from [PhosphoSitePlus](http://www.phosphosite.org/).

-These files have been reverse engineered from the [Temporal Pathway Synthesizer (TPS)](https://github.com/gitter-lab/tps) repository, to enable full transparency about data origins.
+The processed versions of the provided files can be found in the [Temporal Pathway Synthesizer (TPS)](https://github.com/gitter-lab/tps) repository (and its [associated paper](https://doi.org/10.1016/j.celrep.2018.08.085)).
+We attach scripts to reproduce some of the TPS data (when reasonable) to better enable reproducibility.

 Specifically, we break this dataset processing down into three phases:
 - Collecting raw data